patrickjcasey/dingo/README.md

 ## Relevant RFC
 - [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035) - Domain Names - Implementation and Specification
 - [RFC 9267](https://datatracker.ietf.org/doc/html/rfc9267) - Common Implementation Anti-Patterns

+## Notes on LLMs

+I wrote most of the code in this repository by hand, but I did use an LLM (Claude Opus 4.5) for helping write some of the tests, to experiment with code ideas, writing some of the helper bash scripts, help with configuring CI and help setting up some of the fuzzing work.
+I believe this is the future of software development and I see it as a force multiplier.